MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/3-design-the-pipeline.md

 - A tagged push to the main branch
 - A nontagged push to the main branch

-You split the two events into two separate triggers because the actions for a tagged push compared to a nontagged push are different.
+You split the two events into two separate triggers because the actions for a tagged push are different from the actions for a nontagged push .
 A tagged push deploys to production, while a nontagged push deploys to the staging environment.
 The following diagram shows the two triggers for the pipeline:

 :::image type="content" source="../media/3-pipeline-1-trigger.png" alt-text="Diagram that shows two types of pipeline triggers.":::